 Roasting is one of the best ways to cook cauliflower.
 Dry heat caramelizes the vegetable's juices, and you lose none of its flavor to the cooking water.

-Although roasted cauliflower is delicious tossed with just olive oil, salt and pepper, here an aromatic combination of subcontinent spices creates an extra-special side dish (or even an unexpectedly addicting finger-food snack).
+Although roasted cauliflower is delicious tossed with just olive oil, salt and pepper, here we use an aromatic combination of subcontinent spices to create an extra-special side dish (and an unexpectedly addicting finger-food snack).

 Once you try it, (if you're like us) you'll be making this recipe again and again.
 Experiment with your own seasoning variations and enjoy!